couchbase/cbft/IDEAS.md

-146 A related thought is we'd want to keep PIndex assignments across a cbft cluster relatively stable (not try to move or rebuild potentially large, persisted bleve index files at the drop of a hat).
+146 A related thought is we'd want to keep PIndex assignments across a cbft cluster relatively stable (not try to move or rebuild potentially large, persisted PIndex files at the drop of a hat).

 160 Consider the case where a new cbft node joins and is added to the "wanted" list.
 Some nodes have seen the news, others haven't yet, so